 Panther Junction to Rio Grande Village

-Although there are some hills, the ride is mostly downhill as the elevation drops 1900 feet.
-Be wary of large motorhomes and trailers traveling this road, especially in late winter and spring.
-For variation, ride to Hot Springs on the 2-mile unpaved spur road, 16 miles from Panther Junction.
-Your shuttle can meet you at either Rio Grande Village or Hot Springs.
-The ride has outstanding views of the Sierra del Carmen and the Rio Grande in the distance.
+Although there are some hills the ride is mostly downhill as the elevation drops 1,900ft. over the course of the ride.
+Be wary of large motorhomes and trailers travelling this road, especially during fall, winter and spring.
+For a variation, ride to the Hot Springs Historic District on the 2-mile unpaved spur road 16 miles from Panther Junction.
+Your shuttle can meet you at either Rio Grande Village or the Hot Springs.
+The ride has outstanding views of the Sierras del Carmen and the Rio Grande in the distance.

-Panther Junction to Rio Grande Village via the Glenn Spring Road
+Panther Junction to Rio Grande Village via the Glenn Springs Road

-Ride six miles toward Rio Grande Village on the paved road, then turn right onto the Glenn Springs Road.
-Follow it for 15 miles as it skirts the Chisos Mountains and leads to a flowing spring before joining the River Road.
-Turn left and follow the river road for 9.6 miles to its junction with the paved road.
-Turn right and ride on the paved road for four miles to Rio Grande Village.
+Ride six miles toward Rio Grande Village on the paved road, then turn onto Glenn Springs Road.
+Follow it for 15 miles as it skirts the Chisos Mountains and leads to a desert spring before joining the River Road.
+Turn left and follow the River Road for 9.6 miles to its junction with the paved road.
+Turn right and ride on the paved road for 4 miles to Rio Grande Village.

 Panther Junction to Castolon via the Ross Maxwell Scenic Drive

-This ride traverses some of the most scenic terrain in the park.
+This ride travels through some of the most scenic terrain in the park.
 It skirts the Chisos Mountains and passes interesting geologic features and historic sites.
-Although the elevation loss between Panther Junction and Castolon is 1580 feet, the terrain is challenging with many steep hills.
+Although the loss of elevation between Panther Junction and Castolon is 1,580ft., the terrain is challenging with many steep hills.